leaanthony/mewn/README.md

 - Mewn just deals with bytes.
 It's up to you to convert that to something you need.
 One exception: String.
 Just because it's super likely you'll need it.
 - Paths to assets need to be unique.
 If you try to access 2 files with the same relative path, it isn't going to work.
 - It is _extremely_ unlikely that any new features will be added in the future.
 This is by choice, not necessity.
 I want this project to be extremely stable so if you choose to use it today, it should work exactly the same in 3 years time.
 If it doesn't currently do what you want, you are probably looking for a different project.
+- The project works by parsing the AST tree of your code.
+It works when you use `mydata := mewn.String('./myfile.txt')` to import your data.
+It may not (yet) work for similar code.
+Very happy to receive bug fixes if it doesn't.

 Bug reports are _very_ welcome!
 Almost as much as PRs to fix them!